trackmania-rl/tmrl/readme/Install.md

 - `WANDB_PROJECT`, `WANDB_ENTITY` and `WANDB_KEY` can be replaced by you own [wandb](https://wandb.ai/site) credentials for monitoring training

 You can delete the content of all folders (but not the folders themselves) whenever you like (except `config.json`, a default version is provided in `resources` if you delete this).
-If at some point you want to do a clean install, delete the whole `TmrlData` folder and pip install `tmrl` again.

-_NB: when pip uninstalling `tmrl`, the `TmrlData` folder is not deleted._

 ### (Optional) Check that everything works: